Summary

 No, as an employer, you generally cannot force an employee to use their accrued annual leave if they are genuinely unfit for work due to illness or injury.
 The law protects an employee’s right to take sick leave when necessary.
 However, an employee may voluntarily agree to use annual leave after exhausting their sick leave.

 Yes, under certain conditions, if an employee has accumulated excess annual leave, you may request or direct them to take leave.
-This must align with the Fair Work Act or any registered agreement in place, and it should be done in consultation with the employee, ensuring fairness and adherence to legal requirements.
+You must align this with the Fair Work Act or any registered agreement in place, and you should do this in consultation with the employee, ensuring fairness and adherence to legal requirements.

 We appreciate your feedback – your submission has been successfully received.